Sudeepam97/markdown_notes/sql.md

 ```

 * `OFFSET` allows us to choose the starting point from where the data would be retrieved.
+* Note that you cannot use variables in offset since it is pre-compiled.
 ```sql
 /* Get info about the first 10 males, but skip the first 7 males*/ SELECT * FROM person WHERE gender = 'Male' OFFSET 7 LIMIT 10;